codeborne/klite/liquibase/README.md

 It is a best practice in terms of security to use a user with fewer rights for the running application.

-Your Liquibase scripts can actually create this user without the "create table" and "drop table" permissions.
+Your Liquibase scripts can actually create this user with only *insert/update/select* permissions.

 ```kotlin
   // start dev db, for developer convenience